In this article, we’ll look at how GIMP compares to Photoshop. For those who are unfamiliar with GIMP and Photoshop.

 To edit this photo on GIMP took me around 15 minutes from start to finish, I’m not used to the program and where everything is, also having to learn the circuit on the fly slowed me down a bit.
-In Photoshop it was around 5 minutes or less, I know where everything is, the shortcuts are natural to me, so nothing more than the expected in regards to time.
+In Photoshop, it was around 5 minutes or less, I know where everything is, the shortcuts are natural to me, so nothing more than the expected regarding time.

 GIMP and Photoshop trading punches

-These two softwares go head to head, sometimes it’s hard to pick a winner.
+These two pieces of software go head-to-head, sometimes it’s hard to pick a winner.
 But I will try to be the most impartial referee that I can be here.

 As you can see on the chart above, GIMP and Photoshop go horn to horn.
 In some aspects one software is better, in others aspects the rival is superior.
 For sure if you look at this chart above without any context it is hard to see what it means.